wenet-ec/.github/profile/README.md

-div align="center">

 # 🌐 WENet

 ### Edge computing, made boring.

-*We meet you where you are.
+*We'll meet you where you are.
 Let us bring the edge to you*

 [![Website](https://img.shields.io/badge/web-wenet--ec.com-24344D?style=for-the-badge)](https://wenet-ec.com)